// Writing a Quine the "Dumb Way"

 }

-Then, take the program text before the 🐱 and the program text after the 🐍 in this C++ code, encode them into hex using the nifty little tool, and replace them.
-We get:
+Then, encode the program text before 🐱 and after 🐍 in this C++ code into hexadecimal using our tool and replace them:

 #include <iostream>